-While calling them "dragons" is more of a result of a convention rather than them being the same creatures, Hungarian dragons are very different from both their eastern and western counterparts.
-They are describd as giants with multiple heads.
+While calling them "dragons" is more of a result of a naming convention rather than them being the same creatures, Hungarian dragons are very different from both their eastern and western counterparts.
+They are described as giants with multiple heads.
 The number of their heads relates to the amount of power they possess as well as several motifs relating to them (the number of towers on their castle, the number of miles distance they can throw their weapons, the number of days it takes for an opponent with equal power to defeat them).
-They traditionally come in groups of three brothers with three, seven and respectively 12 heads, with the 12 headed brother being the oldest and most powerfull, and can not be defeated by conventional means.
-If there's only one dragon around, it usually has three or seven heads, and takes the role of the 12 headed dragon as the major antagonist.
-The naming is most likely result of their Hungarian name (sárkány) denoting two completely different creatures, one being the above described antagonist, while the other being a storm-demon that usually hides in clouds and often takes the form of a giant flying snake, which most likely resulted in the word being applied to western and eastern dragons as well.
+They traditionally come in groups of three brothers with three, seven and twelve heads respectively, with the twelve-headed brother being the oldest and most powerful, and undefeatable by conventional means.
+If there's only one dragon around, it usually has three or seven heads, and takes the role of the twelve-headed dragon as the major antagonist.
+The naming is most likely result of their Hungarian name (sárkány) denoting two completely different creatures, one being the above described giant-like being, while the other is a storm-demon that usually hides in clouds and often takes the form of a giant flying snake, which most likely resulted in the word being applied to western and eastern dragons as well.

 Similar creatures in Slavic Mythology are the zmey.
 The word itself actually derives from the word for "snake", though that doesn't necessarily mean that every zmey was depicted as having no limbs like a snake.
 The zmey varies in appearance, from looking like a typical dragon (big lizard with claws and wings, breathing fire), to having several heads in addition.
 The most common features about them are that they're big, strong, intelligent, ancient creatures, capable of speech, performing magic and shapeshifting into humans.
 They're also usually said to be very rich, sometimes rumored to have castles in the sky, filled with treasure and magical artifacts.
 Notable is their affinity for beautiful women, who they will abduct, trick or persuade to become their brides.

 Asturian (from Asturias, a region of northern Spain) Mythology has the Cuélebre, dragons that look like a giant winged serpent and that live in caves guarding treasures and keeping Xanas (nymph-like female beings) as prisoners.
-They're inmortal and as time passes by, bat wings grow in their bodies and their scales become thicker to the point of being impervious to weapons However, a cuélebre can be killed, giving it a bread full of pins of a red-hot stone.
+They're immortal, and as time passes by, bat wings grow on their bodies and their scales become thicker to the point of being impervious to weapons.
+However, a cuélebre can be killed by giving it bread full of pins or a red-hot stone.
 When they're old enough, it's said that they depart the land to go to the Mar Cuajada, a paradise beyond the sea.